shivavinayak/Mac_Changer/README.md

 $ python Mac-changer.py

 It will ask for interface.
 If you are connected wirelessly to a network, choose wlan0.
-And if you are connected via ethernet then choose eth0. then it will ask for the mac address you want to put.
+And if you are connected via ethernet then choose eth0. then it will ask for the MAC address you want to put.

-Then scan or choose any relevant mac address and type it in then hit enter to change it and it will be done in a second.
+Then scan or choose any relevant MAC address and type it in then hit enter to change it and it will be done in a second.

-Note :- If you are connected to a network in which you have to login on the IP of the router then do it again after changing the mac to register new mac address.
+Note :- If you are connected to a network in which you have to login on the IP of the router then do it again after changing the MAC to register new MAC address.